Cryptolechia rostriformis

 Cryptolechia rostriformis is a moth in the family Depressariidae.
 It was described by Wang in 2006.
 It is found in Fujian, China.

 The length of the forewings is 16–17.5 mm.
-The forewings are black with scattered ochreous-yellow scales, the costal margin with an ochreous-yellow spot halfway and at one-sixth and a third ochreous-yellow patch extending from the end of the cell at the middle to before the tornus.
+The forewings are black.
 The hindwings are black.

 Etymology

 The specific name refers to the shape of the uncus and is derived from Latin rostriform (shaped like a beak).